pafoster/gdir/README.rst

 Example Usage
 -------------------------
-Display directions for travel from Tower Bridge, London to Buckingham Palace, using any mode of public transport:
+Display directions for travelling from Tower Bridge, London to Buckingham Palace, using any mode of public transport:

 .. code:: none